Prometheus-X-association/t-ai-carisma/docs/README.md

 ## Summary

-The LORIA and Affectlog solutions are complemented by [CARiSMA (CompliAnce, Risk, and Security ModelAnalyzer)](https://github.com/CARiSMA-Tool/carisma-tool), developed by the University of Koblenz and Fraunhofer ISST.
+The LORIA and AffectLog solutions are complemented by [CARiSMA (CompliAnce, Risk, and Security ModelAnalyzer)](https://github.com/CARiSMA-Tool/carisma-tool), developed by the University of Koblenz and Fraunhofer ISST.
 CARiSMA is a comprehensive open source software suite that enables system designers and security experts to perform automated compliance analyses, risk analyses and security analyses of software and system models.
 This allows users to consider security requirements early in the development process.
-Unified Modelling Language (UML) models are annotated with security-specific requirements that can be tailored to the users’ needs to cover a wide range of topics.
+Unified Modeling Language (UML) models are annotated with security-specific requirements that can be tailored to the users’ needs to cover a wide range of topics.
 Checks are performed on UML models, analyzing the models against the specified requirements and providing the user with detailed feedback on the models' compliance with the previously defined requirements.

 In the context of Trustworthy AI assessment, it is planned to extend the approach to generate informative documentation that helps users to understand, how their personal data is processed within an AI Scenario.
-This is achieved by defining a UML extension that an Use Case Lead (AI Expert) uses whithin the *CARiSMA Modeler* to create an *AI Scenario Model*, which is a UML model containing additional AI specific information.
+This is achieved by defining a UML extension that an Use Case Lead (AI Expert) uses within the *CARiSMA Modeler* to create an *AI Scenario Model*, which is a UML model containing additional AI specific information.
 The AI scenario models can be analyzed and assessed by the *CARiSMA Analyzer* regarding [AI/ML specific security issues](https://owasp.org/www-project-machine-learning-security-top-10/) as identified by the Open Worldwide Application Security Project (OWASP) community.
 These analyses  yield an *AI Analysis Report*, which, on the  one hand, helps the Use Case Lead to improve the scenario.
 On the other hand, the AI Analysis Report can then be shared with the visualization building block to present the report to the natural persons, whose personal data is processed within the AI scenario.
 This improves the understandability of the AI scenario and contributes to fulfill documentation obligations as defined in [EU’s AI Act](https://www.europarl.europa.eu/topics/en/article/20230601STO93804/eu-ai-act-first-regulation-on-artificial-intelligence).

 ## Technical usage scenarios & Features

 **Key functionalities:**

-- Ability to model Trustworthy AI systems
-- Get feedback about trust factors of AI system
-- Automatically generating reports of system for documentation purposes
-- Visualize Trustworthiness of AI systems
+The CARiSMA solution aims for a solution that allows for modeling an AI system and analyzing the system with regards to certain trustworthiness properties.
+These include the assessment of alignment of the modeled AI system with different security best practices, e.g. the mitigation measures defined by OWASP ML Security Top Ten or the assessment of the system with regulatory compliance with European Legislation in mind, e.g. the EU AI Act.
+The user (modeler / AI Expert) gets feedback about certain trust factors of the modeled AI system in the forms of automatically generated reports.
+These reports can be used for improving the system’s design or to generate important artifacts for documentation purposes.

 **Value-added:**

-- Increasing user's trust in AI system
+CARiSMA’s expected values added are:
-- System engineer gets a better understanding of risk in system modeling
+- An increase of a system engineer’s understanding of risks in an AI system under development
-- System engineer gets automated feedback about his system
+- Support of improvement of security and compliance aspects of the AI system under development
+- Ultimately: Increase of users’ trust in a specific AI system While these properties don’t contribute directly to monetary value, the trustworthiness and regulatory compliance of an AI system form the foundation for financial returns at scale.

 ### Features/main functionalities

-- **Modelling Trustworthy AI systems:** CARiSMA utilizes the profile mechanism of the Unified Modeling Language (UML) which allows for the tailoring of the model to different, more specific scenarios.
+- **Modeling Trustworthy AI systems:** CARiSMA utilizes the profile mechanism of the Unified Modeling Language (UML) which allows for the tailoring of the model to different, more specific scenarios.
   - Use Case Lead (AI Expert) models his system with the Papyrus Modeling Tool
   - Use Case Lead applies the profile delivered with CARiSMA to his model
   - Use Case Lead applies stereotypes of the profile to  selected elements of his system model